Cybernetic-Ransomware/Cybernetic-Ransomware/README.md

 - 👋 Hi, I’m @Cybernetic-Ransomware
-- 👀 I’m interested in change the industry in which I currently work as PM.
+- 👀 I'm interested in change my profession.
+I work current as a PM in machine construction.
-- 🌱 Now I’m learning Python.
+- 🌱 Now I’m learning Python libraries.
-- 💞️ I’m looking to collaborate on apps.
+- 💞️ I’m looking to collaborate on new apps.
 - 📫 How to reach me: by comments.

 <!---